Constraints from Solar System tests on a covariant loop quantum black hole: Conclusion

 We find it interesting that the LQG correction terms always put positive impacts on modified classical tests of GR, it may reflect the connection between the quantum scale effects and the macroscopic effects.
 As shown in Table \ref{tab:summary}, it is exciting to note that the Cassini solar conjunction experiment gives the most stringent upper bound on the parameter $r_0$ as $8.80\times 10^{-5}$.
 Note that the Doppler tracking method of the Cassini spacecraft also yields consistent results.
 In addition, the VLBI and MESSENGER ranging data also provide nice constraints as $0<r_0<2.0\times10^{-4}$ and $0<r_0<1.26\times10^{-4}$ respectively.

+We can estimate the scale of the quantum parameter.
+Reminder that the parameter here $r_0$ is rescaled by the mass of the central celestial object, rendering it a dimensionless quantity.
+The original dimensionful quantum parameter $r_0$ is a Planck scale quantity.
+Considering the central celestial object as the sun, we can easily estimate the dimensionless quantum parameter, finding that $r_0 \sim 10^{-38}$ and $\lambda \sim 10^{-20}$.
+Consequently, our theoretical estimation of the quantum parameter is well below the current observational bounds from solar system tests.
+It seems unlikely that such a value could be observationally tested in the solar system in the near future.
+Nevertheless, given the significant role of quantum gravity effects in the strong field regime, we anticipate the detection of quantum gravity effects in tests involving central celestial objects like BHs, especially in the observation of gravitational waves.

+We also calculate the upper bounds for the polymerization parameter in the self-dual spacetime within LQG.
+The results are detailed in Appendix \ref{app-selfdual}.
+The upper bounds for the polymerization parameter $\delta$ in the self-dual black hole model, as constrained by solar system experiments, are roughly one order of magnitude higher than the upper bounds for the polymerization parameter $\lambda$ in our current model.
+Consequently, we can draw a similar conclusion to that of our current model.

-Our results stay in agreement with tests and observations in solar system.
-However, in the strong gravitational field, we see that the magnitude of upper bound on $r_0$ from S2 star orbit observations around $\mathrm{Sgr\ A^*}$ is much larger.
-On the one hand, it may be limited by experimental accuracy \cite{GRAVITY:2020gka}; on the other hand, the quantum gravity effects may increase in high curvature regions while decay when one moves to low curvature regions \cite{Alonso-Bardaji:2021yls}.
-The upper bounds from geodetic precession tests also provide different perspectives to character the novel spacetime.
-Since we only take static case in this work, a rotate one of this LQG black hole for future constraint studies may considered.
+We notice that the magnitude of upper bound on $r_0$ from S2 star orbit observations around $\mathrm{Sgr\ A^*}$ is much larger.
+As pointed out that in \cite{GRAVITY:2020gka}, it may be limited by experimental accuracy.

-It is essentially note that the upper bounds on the quantum parameter mainly depends on the precision of the astronomical observations results.
 For the future optical observations, astrometric missions such as GAIA will push the accuracy to the microarcsecond level, thus the measure of light deflection due to the sun and the PPN parameter $\gamma$ will be hopefully reach the order of $10^{-6}$ or even better \cite{Crosta:2018nif, Gaia:2016zol}.
 Besides, the BepiColombo mission was launched on 20 October 2018 for the exploration of Mercury, which will give a higher precise of constraint on the value of $\gamma$ in the near future \cite{Will:2018mcj}.
 We look forward that with these missions the accuracy of constraints on quantum parameters in LQG will be improved.

 \acknowledgments